 A student’s official transcript may reflect academic probation following any full semester in which a student’s current or cumulative grade point average (GPA) drops below a “C” average (2.0).
 This academic standing will remain in place unless the student receives a change of grade bringing both their current and cumulative GPA above 2.0 prior to the end of the withdrawal period of the following semester.
 Academic probation will continue for the student until the current and cumulative GPAs are raised to 2.0 or higher.

 A student is academically disqualified when there are two consecutive semesters of current or cumulative GPA below “C” (2.0).
 Students academically disqualified are precluded from further enrollment.
 In certain situations (explained in the letter informing the student of disqualification) students may appeal for re-entry.
-Appeals begin with the Dean of the College.
+Appeals begin with the Dean of Academic Records/Registrar.

-A student is subject to academic disqualification based on the guideline below.
+A student is subject to academic disqualification based on the criteria below.

-- If after acquiring Probationary status the previous semester, the student earns a current GPA below “C” (2.0) in the subsequent semester.
+- If after acquiring Probationary status the previous semester, the student earns a current GPA below (2.0) in the subsequent semester OR

 A disqualified student must submit the following in order to be considered for re-admission into the university:

 - An application for Re-Admission

 - The Re-Admission Fee

 - A petition explaining the previous academic performance and outlining the steps that have been taken to improve future academic performance.